uazadi/WekaNose/README.md

 # WekaNose #
 ### Allows weka to smell your code  ###

-WekaNose is environment which allows to perform an experiment, that have as goal to studies the code smell detection throught machine learning tecniques.
+WekaNose is a tool that allows to perform an experiment, that aims to study code smell detection through machine learning techniques.
+The experiment's purpose is to select rules, or obtain trained algorithms, that can classify an instance (method or class) as affected or not by a code smell.
+These rules have the main advantage that they are extracted through an example-based approach, rather then a heuristic-based one.
 This experiment is divided in two main part:
 * the first one concern the creation of the dataset
 * the second part where the machine learning algorithms are trained and tested using the dataset created in the first part.